vishnuuuvrdn/WinWifiDump/README.md

 git clone https://github.com/vishnuuuvrdn/WinWifiDump.git

-Build or download the executable (if provided).
+Build the project or use the executable if it is already included.

 Usage

 Open Command Prompt as Administrator.

+Run:

-Run WinWifiDump.exe (or appropriate script).
+WinWifiDump.exe

-Review the output list of WiFi profiles with their passwords.
+The tool will list all WiFi profiles and their passwords.

-Structure
+Project Structure
-WinWifiDump/         ← project root
+WinWifiDump/
- ├─ WinWifiDump.exe  ← compiled tool (if available)
+ ├─ WinWifiDump.exe
- ├─ WinWifiDump.cs   ← source code (C# or other language)
+ ├─ source files
- ├─ README.md        ← this file
+ ├─ README.md
- └─ LICENSE          ← license file
+ └─ LICENSE

+Requirements

+Windows OS

+Administrator privileges

 Contributing

-Feel free to submit bug-fixes or improvements via Pull Request.
+Pull requests are welcome.
+Feel free to suggest improvements or report issues.

 License

-This project is licensed under the MIT License.
+This project is released under the MIT License.